 Chiropractic care is a safe, non-invasive treatment for back pain.
 It also facilitates healing, increases flexibility, and improves mobility.
 Patients who are looking for a healthy treatment option that focuses on overall wellness, Chiropractic could be the answer.

 The information herein on "Muscle Relaxants?
-Why Chiropractic Adjustments Are Better!" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Why Chiropractic Adjustments Are Better!" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.